Testing Data Structures

 structures such as lists, dictionaries, and objects from libraries like

-.
+numpy and pandas.
 Here we will go over some of

 the more common data structures that you may use in research and how to